jesrui/HackerNewsDigest/README.md

         TZ= ~/althttpd/althttpd -logfile logfile -root $HOME/althttpd/HackerNewsDigest/ -port 8080

-The `TZ` enviroment variable is set to an empty string to get timestaps as UTC, rather than local time.
+The `TZ` enviroment variable is set to an empty string to get timestamps as UTC, rather than local time.

 ## Browsing stories and comments